 The probate process, which often includes a probate property sale, can seem, for good reason, like an intimidating and overwhelming process.
 It’s not simple, it’s not easy, and it takes a long time.
 But this lengthy, complicated process exists for a good reason.
 It is designed to keep the executor from making rash decisions driven by grief and to allow sufficient time to notify all creditors and beneficiaries and to complete all necessary financial transactions.
-So let’s see what Los Angeles home sellers can expect during the probate process.
+So let’s see what Riverside home sellers can expect during the probate process.

 Length of the General Probate Process

 From initiation to completion, the entire probate process can take from three months up to several years.
 But a longer time is more common than the short three months.
 Still, it all depends on the particular state’s probate laws, as well as the on the value of the estate.

 The good news is that some states have now taken steps to simplify and streamline the probate process.
 For example, 16 “states have adopted the American Bar Association-approved Uniform Probate Code to simplify probate proceedings.
 Other states have devised their own means of streamlining the probate process, such as California where they’ve enacted the Independent Administration of Estates Act” (HomeLight).

 To help you understand the process, here is an overview of the typical steps and how long each one generally takes: